SNAP Benefits in Mississippi: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in Mississippi

-These figures are effective from October 1, 2024, to September 30, 2025.
-For the most current information, visit the MDHS SNAP page.
+These figures are effective from October 1, 2024, to September 30, 2025, and can change annually.
+For the most current information, check the official Mississippi SNAP page.

 Eligibility Criteria for SNAP in Mississippi

-• Income Limits: Your household must typically pass both gross and net monthly income tests, unless you qualify for an exemption.
+• Income and Asset Limits: Your household must meet both gross and net income limits and have countable assets below the state threshold.

 • Residency Requirements: You must live in Mississippi and apply for benefits in the county where you reside.

-• Citizenship Status: You must be a U.S. citizen or a qualified non-citizen, such as a lawful permanent resident, refugee, or asylee.
+• Citizenship Status: You must be a U.S. citizen or a qualified non-citizen, such as a lawful permanent resident or refugee.

-You can find complete eligibility details and information on exemptions on the Mississippi SNAP page.
+You can find complete details on exemptions and documentation on the Mississippi SNAP page.

 Download the app